 Learning and Training is very important in the Diocese of Wakefield.
 We believe that all Christians are on a journey.
 On that journey God equips us to be disciples.
 Energy for the journey is vital.
 Without resources travellers become discouraged and tired.
 All our provision for learning and training is offered through our Pathways programme.

 Learning without Courses - some ideas - updated January 2012

-Discipleship Resources on finding, growing, sharing and living faith - New out - November 2010.
+Discipleship Resources on finding, growing, sharing and living faith - November 2010.

 Deanery Training Initiatives